10 obvious signs that your boss is secretly monitoring your computer remotely

 10. Discussions About Non-Work Related Activities

 If conversations with your superiors veer into details about your personal or non-work-related activities conducted on your work computer, consider it a potential red flag.
-Such discussions could base on insights gained from surveillance tools, especially if these activities are otherwise private or would not have been known without access to your computer usage data.
+Such discussions could be based on insights gained from surveillance tools, especially if these activities are otherwise private or would not have been known without access to your computer usage data.

 Understanding these signs and regularly auditing your computer for unusual activities can help safeguard your privacy while adhering to workplace policies.
 Employees should always be informed about the extent and methods of monitoring in their workplace to maintain a transparent and trust-based professional environment.
+By taking proactive steps, you can better protect your digital privacy and maintain control over your workspace without sacrificing productivity or compliance.